 Sandra is a former Marine, and is also a Portland, Oregon native who doesn’t like ale, drive a Subaru, sport a beard, ride a bike everywhere, wait two hours in line for brunch, or live in a tiny home.
 She does enjoy hiking, live music, sunshine, star gazing, and working out of her home office located 15 minutes west of the Willamette (pronounced Will-ah-Met) River, and halfway between the scenic Columbia River Gorge and the rugged Oregon coast.

-Shaun Bradley: Shaun Bradley has worked with books and in publishing for over 30 years, most notably with McClelland & Stewart, the International Festival of Authors at Harbourfront (IFOA), and the Canadian Manda Group.
-She became an agent with Transatlantic thirteen years ago, and is both a partner and a shareholder in the company.
-She recently stepped-down from the agency’s Board of Directors after holding that position for fifteen years.
+Shaun Bradley (CDN Agent): Shaun Bradley has worked with books and in publishing for over 35 years, most notably with McClelland & Stewart, the International Festival of Authors at Harbourfront (IFOA), and the Canadian Manda Group.
+She became an agent with Transatlantic sixteen years ago, and has been a board member, partner, and a shareholder in the company at various times.

 Shaun represents a specialized list of approximately 25 clients and is involved in all aspects of their publishing lives.
-She assists them to develop new projects, coordinates film and television rights, and oversees their international sales.
+She assists them to develop new projects, coordinates film and television rights related to their books, and oversees their international sales.
 Shaun works primarily from an office in Petite Riviere, Nova Scotia, but travels regularly to Toronto, New York, and other international book centres.
 [SUBMISSIONS INFO]